-For the years ended December 31, 2022 and 2021, as part of our annual test for impairment, all of our reporting units with goodwill were assessed under the initial qualitative evaluation and did not advance to the quantitative analysis.
-No impairment charges were recorded for the years ended December 31, 2023, 2022 and 2021.
+For the year ended December 31, 2022, as part of our annual test for impairment, all of our reporting units with goodwill were assessed under the initial qualitative evaluation and did not advance to the quantitative analysis.
+No impairment charges were recorded for the years ended December 31, 2024, 2023 and 2022.